-Our Board of Directors believes that it is necessary, and in the best interests of our company and its stockholders, to increase the number of authorized shares of preferred stock we may issue to enable it to respond quickly to opportunities to raise capital in public or private offerings, as well as to enable it to act with flexibility to issue shares of preferred stock in connection with strategic acquisitions and other favorable opportunities that may arise to enhance our capital structure.
+In addition to the Preferred Shares required in the event we are unable to pay cash dividends on the Series A Preferred Stock, our Board of Directors believes that it is necessary, and in the best interests of our company and our stockholders, to increase the number of authorized shares of preferred stock we may issue to enable it to respond quickly to opportunities to raise capital in public or private offerings, as well as to enable it to act with flexibility to issue shares of preferred stock in connection with strategic acquisitions and other favorable opportunities that may arise to enhance our capital structure.

-The Charter Amendment gives our Board of Directors authority to issue up to an additional 2,100,000 shares of "blank check" preferred stock from time to time in one or more series, pursuant to resolutions adopted by the Board in accordance with Section 78.196 of the Nevada Revised Statutes, each having the voting powers, if any, designations, powers, preferences, and the relative, participating, optional, or other rights, if any, and the qualifications, limitations, or restrictions thereof, of any unissued series of preferred stock, to fix the number of shares constituting such series, and to increase or decrease the number of shares of any such series, but not below the number of shares thereof then outstanding, without the delay attendant to obtaining stockholder approval for such issuance.
+The Charter Amendment gives our Board of Directors authority to issue up to an additional 1,000,000 shares of "blank check" preferred stock from time to time in one or more series, pursuant to resolutions adopted by the Board in accordance with Section 78.196 of the Nevada Revised Statutes, each having the voting powers, if any, designations, powers, preferences, and the relative, participating, optional, or other rights, if any, and the qualifications, limitations, or restrictions thereof, of any unissued series of preferred stock, to fix the number of shares constituting such series, and to increase or decrease the number of shares of any such series, but not below the number of shares thereof then outstanding, without the delay attendant to obtaining stockholder approval for such issuance.